dtliao/Cat-Profile/README.md

-## Cat Profile
+## Cat Profiles
-Cat Profile App using React and ES6.
+Cat Profiles App using React and ES6.